Alessandro-Dodon/InflationForecast/README.md

 Principal Component Regression (PCR): Reducing dimensionality in the dataset and using principal components for forecasting.

+Vector Autoregression (VAR): A multivariate time series model to capture relationships between inflation and macroeconomic indicators.

+Random Forest (RF): A machine learning technique that captures complex, non-linear patterns for forecasting.

 ## Files

-InflationForecast.R: The R script that includes the full analysis.
+PreProcessing.R: The R script that covers the autocorrelation issues, prints time series graphs, removes missing values and more.

 InflationForecastReport.pdf: A detailed report explaining the results, visualizations, and model comparisons.